iOS4ever/iOS4ever.github.io/about.md

 permalink: /about/
 ---

 The name is Jerry Pon.
 I'm a longhorn studying computer science.
 I'm currently taking Object-Oriented Programming with Dr. Downing.
-I'll update this blog at least once a week to share my experience with this class.
+I'll update this blog at least once a week to share my experience in this class.

 ### More Information